SRARAD/db-backup-plugin/README.md

 DB Backups Plugin
 =========

 Automatic S3 and local backups for H2 databases.
+The plugin automatically backs up the database to S3 as a sql script which can restore the database.
+This is done at the desired interval (and only when changes are detected).
+It provides a simple way to create backups of small H2 databases to an external location.
+It can also create the sql script backup to the local filesystem on the machine (and keeps a specified number of the most recent backups).
+The latter is useful when certain filesystems are scanned by external backup servers.

 ## Setup